Johnny Warren: Legacy

 The documentary Johnny Warren’s Football Mission, released in 2006, features interviews with his former teammates, family, friends and football journalists.
-In the documentary, Warren's long-time colleague at SBS, the late Les Murray, wished that Johnny's prophecy for Australian football would ring true.
+In the documentary, Warren's long-time colleague at SBS, Les Murray, wished that Johnny's prophecy for Australian football would ring true.
 In the documentary, Murray professed that "Johnny's mission hasn't been accomplished.
 It's still going.
 I don't believe it will be achieved until Australia wins the World Cup one day, and everyone appreciates football in the same way Johnny did."
 In one of his final public appearances, Warren was instilled into the FIFA Centennial Order of Merit in 2004, an accolate that Murray believed was "the first time he [Warren] felt rewarded - truly rewarded - by football.
 He had always been acknowledged [...] letters from the queen, from heads of state, but never from football".
 At the ceremony, Warren used the opportunity to declare his love for Australian football and its future: "I want Australia to embrace this fabulous game.
 It's not wog-ball, this is the game of the world [...] we've got to stop talking about when we're going to qualify, we need to start talking about when we're going to win World Cups.
 If Japan, Korea and Turkey can do what they did, if Greece can do what they did at the Euro championships, then there's a message there for Australia, that champion teams beat teams of champions".
-Warren publicly advocated for the National Soccer League (NSL) to be disbanded, recommending so in the authoring of the Crawford Report commissioned in 2003.
-The NSL's eventual demise laid bare the foundations for the new A-Leagues competitions, which feature no ethnic affiliations across any team in an effort to appeal to the mainstream Australian sporting landscape.
+Warren publicly advocated for the National Soccer League (NSL) to be disbanded, recommending so in the 2003 Crawford Report.
+The NSL's eventual demise laid bare the foundations for the new A-Leagues competitions, which feature no ethnic affiliations in any team to appeal to the mainstream Australian sporting landscape.